-Since the introduction of the Business Rates Retention Scheme from 01 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2013/14 and earlier financial years in proportion to their share.
-Therefore, a provision has been recognised, based on the best estimate of the amount that businesses have been overcharged up to 31 March 2014.
-The estimate has been calculated using data provided by an external software provider who utilises the Valuation Office (VOA) ratings list of appeals and its own extensive property list and historic rating information.
+Since the introduction of the Business Rates Retention Scheme from 01 April 2013, Local Authorities are liable for successful appeals against business rates charged to businesses in 2015/16 and earlier financial years in proportion to their share.
+Therefore, a provision has been recognised, based on the best estimate of the amount that businesses have been overcharged up to 31 March 2016.
+The main element (80%) of this estimate relates to two appeals, one of which has been settled in 2016/17, therefore in accordance with proper accounting practice the actual settlement value has been used.
+The remaining 20% of the estimate has been calculated using data provided by an external software provider who utilises the Valuation Office Agency (VOA) ratings list of appeals and its own extensive property list and historic rating information.